-You may be prescribed laxatives or stool softening medications by your CF care team.
+Individuals may be prescribed laxatives or stool softening medications by the CF care team.
 Extra fluids will also be required by increasing drinks.

 Severe cases of DIOS require hospitalisation.
 Treatments will likely include a nasogastric tube and an intravenous line for extra fluids.

-Enemas may be used and you will be given large-volume medications to help clear your bowel.
+Enemas may be used as well as largevolume medications to help clear the bowel.